basham/swit-workshop-a11y/slides.md

 "Can I use this?"

 Note:
 Accessibility is inherently about inclusion.
-It askes the question, "Can I use this thing?"
+It asks the question, "Can I use this thing?"
 On the surface, the answer is binary.
 But as we've already learned, what one person is capable of is different than another or even themselves, depending on context and limitations.